stonedz/ac_online_server/src/utils/ReadmexmlParser.txt

-XMLParser v2.27
+XMLParser v2.43
 ===============

 The library is composed by two files: "xmlParser.cpp" and "xmlParser.h".
-These are the only 2 files that you need when using the library inside your own projects.
+These are the ONLY 2 files that you need when using the library inside your own projects.

 All the functions of the library are documented inside the comments of the file "xmlParser.h".

-To use the unicode version of the library, you need to define the "_UNICODE" preprocessor definition variable (inside your project definition file).

-Some small test examples are also given: see the files "xmlTest.cpp" and "xmlTestUnicode.cpp".
-The examples are described inside the html file "xmlParser.html".

-To build the examples:
-- linux/unix: type "make"
-- solaris: type "make -f makefile.solaris"
-- windows: Visual Studio: double-click on xmlParser.dsw (under Visual Studio .NET, the .dsp and .dsw files will be automatically converted to .vcproj and .sln files)

-In order to build the examples you need some project files:
-- linux/unix: makefile
-- solaris: makefile.solaris
-- windows: Visual Studio: *.dsp, xmlParser.dsw

-WINDOWS:
-	Inside Visual C++, the "debug versions" of the memory allocation functions are very slow: Do not forget to compile in "release mode" to get maximum speed.
-	When I have to debug a software that is using the XMLParser Library, it's usually a nightmare because the library is sooOOOoooo slow in debug mode.
-To solve this problem, during all the debugging session, I use a very fast DLL version of the XMLParser Library (the DLL is compiled in release mode).
-Using the DLL version of the XMLParser Library allows me to have lightening XML parsing speed even in debug!
-	Other than that, the DLL version is useless: In the release version of my tool, I always use the normal, ".cpp"-based, XMLParser Library.
-LINUX:
-	The speed of the debug version of the XMLParser library is tolerable.
+These comments can be transformed in full-fledged HTML documentation using the DOXYGEN
+software: simply type: "doxygen doxy.cfg"

+For more documentation, please refer either to the file "xmlParser.h" or "Doc/html/index.html".

 Change Log
 ----------

-* V1.00: February 20, 2002: initial version.
+* V1.00: February 20, 2002: initial version by Martyn C Brown.
-* V1.01: February 13, 2005: first bug-free release.
+* V1.01: February 13, 2005: first bug-free "internet" release.
 * V1.02: March 6, 2005: 2 minor changes:
    o "parseString" function declaration changed to allow easy parsing from memory buffer o Minor changes to allow easy compilation under old GCC under QNX